 Today, we will take a deep dive with our nostalgia goggles and look at two classic confectionaries.
-We will discuss their origins, production, variations, and much more.
+I will discuss their origins, production, variations, and much more.

 The story behind the inception of Moon Pie is a rather whimsical affair.
 Call it a folktale or true story, whichever you prefer.
 But it goes like this – in 1917, a traveling salesman named Earl Mitchel asked a Kentucky coal miner about the type of snack he would prefer.
 In response, the miner requested an “as big as the moon” snack.